Playboy grins and bares it

 Playboy and other lifestyle magazines like GQ and Rolling Stone have built their identities as purveyors of (self-proclaimed) sexiness, stylishness, and coolness, but the Web has endless other options.
-In this day and age, projecting yourself as a figure of intellectual, moral, or social authority is setting yourself up for disappointment or embarrassment.
-In spite of any merit that you might have, people can easily ignore you.
+In this day and age, projecting yourself as a figure of intellectual, moral, or social authority is setting yourself up for disappointment or embarrassment because people have access to countless other options.

 The 2016 presidential election has, quite frankly, made metropolis-based, celebrity-focused, and politically outspoken, multimillion-dollar (and multibillion-dollar) media outlets look foolish.
 Playboy will endure, but its glory days are long gone.
 If it had more political balance, more unassuming interviewees, and more serious content about its core topics, I might actually be a regular consumer.
 I think that other Millennials have the same view.